-During the years ended December 31, 2020, 2021 and 2022, the Company generated revenue from its time charters of \$198,382, \$328,905 and \$351,006, respectively.
-Scrubber -fitted vessels are able to earn a premium attributable to the use of the scrubbers installed on board the vessels, to reduce the sulfur content of fuels due to new legislation effective January 1, 2020.
-This premium can be fixed as part of the daily charter rate or can vary based on actual consumption, such variable consideration amounted to \$16,331, \$13,710 and \$29,628 and is included in time charter revenue for the year ended December 31, 2020, 2021 and 2022, respectively.
+During the years ended December 31, 2021, 2022 and 2023, the Company generated revenue from its time charters of \$328,905, \$351,006 and \$290,440, respectively.
+Scrubber-fitted vessels are able to earn a premium attributable to the use of the scrubbers installed on board the vessels, to reduce the sulfur content of fuels in compliance to legislation effective January 1, 2020.
+This premium may be fixed as part of the daily charter rate or may vary based on actual consumption, such variable consideration amounted to \$13,710, \$29,628 and \$34,623 and is included in time charter revenue for the years ended December 31, 2021, 2022 and 2023, respectively.

-As of December 31, 2022, the time charters under which the Company vessels were employed had remaining term ranging from less than one month to twelve months based on the minimum duration of the contracts, excluding eleven vessels, four of which were employed under time charters for an original duration of three years, six of which were employed under time charters for an original duration of five years and one vessel which was on long term time charter for a period of twenty years, with a remaining tenor ranging between 2 to 9 years.
+As of December 31, 2023, the time charters under which the Company vessels were employed had remaining term ranging from less than one month to twelve months based on the minimum duration of the contracts, excluding twelve vessels, one of which was employed under a time charter for an original duration of two years, four of which were employed under time charters for an original duration of three years, six of which were employed under time charters for an original duration of five years and one vessel which was on long term time charter for a period of twenty years, with a remaining tenor ranging between one to eight years.